|

 for the rest of his life.

-we've said before, every dog is different.
-Some will take to housetraining
+before, every dog is different.
+Some will take to housetraining right away, and

-right away, and some may take months.
-If the dog consistently "goes"
+some may take months.
+If the dog consistently "goes" in the house,

-interfering with housetraining -- a urinary or GI infection, bladder stones, a
+housetraining -- a urinary or GI infection, bladder stones, a digestive enzyme

-digestive enzyme deficiency, etc. Be patient, be consistent, be vigilant, be
+deficiency, etc. Be patient, be consistent, be vigilant, be enthusiastic, and

 |